oddluck/limnoria-plugins/README.md

     Remove channel whitelist

     !config supybot.plugins.SpiffyTitles.channelWhitelist ""

-`ignoredDomainPatterns` - a comma separated list of strings that are regular expressions to match against URLs posted in channels.
-Default value: `[]`
+`ignoredDomainPattern` - ignore domains matching this pattern.
+Default value: `(i\.imgur\.com)`

+    Tip

+    You can ignore domains that you know aren't websites, like `i.imgur.com`.
+This prevents a request from being made at all.

     Examples

-    Ignore all domains matching *.tk
+    Ignore *.tk and i.imgur.com

-        !config supybot.plugins.SpiffyTitles.ignoredDomainPatterns r"(.*)\.tk"
+        !config supybot.plugins.SpiffyTitles.ignoredDomainPattern (\.tk|i\.imgur\.com)

 `userAgents` - A comma separated list of strings of user agents randomly chosen when requesting.